 The first rule is for success with your rose plants is not to over-complicate things but rather to consider these organic care guidelines that have produced great roses for me over the years.

 Let me deal with the obvious issues first.
 The impression that roses are hard to grow is, quite frankly, wrong.
 Roses are no harder to grow than any other plant but they do require some specific care and perhaps an attitude adjustment on the part of many gardeners.

 Roses come in two “flavors” – tender and hardy.
 So if you insist on growing tender roses in your cold climate, then you’re going to have to understand that while there are techniques that will prolong their life, you are going to lose them if you insist on growing them in the “traditional” way.

 This means you have to treat them as a half-hardy plant.
 Some years you’ll lose them and some years they’ll survive.
 And you have to readjust your thinking to simply accept this.

-Or you can adopt some of my techniques for planting tender roses in cold climates (see the book link) and manage them appropriately.
+Or you can adopt some of my techniques for success with tender roses in cold climates and manage them appropriately.